cooperpear/Spotify-World-Heatmap/README.md

-# Project Title - project-2-spotify
+# Project Spotify

 This project uses a modified version of cheerio to scrape data from Spotify, and uses mapbox visualization to render the worldwide data set of current listener user habits.

 ## Getting Started

-All you need is a web browser, an SQL database, and a terminal.
+Navigate to the deployed site. <br>
+Refer to the (Installing) section if you would like to scrape your own data and store in an SQL database.

-### Installing
+## Installing

 Install your node packages. <br>
 Run your SQL database program, connect to your server. <br>